 CMake is a cross-platform free software program that helps managing the build process of software using a compiler-independent method.
 In simpler words, this means that CMake is an utility that helps to set up the compilation environment for a given source code, independently from the compiler and the building system that is actually used to generate the code, be it Linux's make, Apple's Xcode, or Microsoft Visual Studio.

-In the case of this TP, CMake will check for all the libraries that are needed to compile our programs and it will automatically generate the corresponding Makefile.
-Let's see how this work.
+In the case of this TP, CMake will check for all the libraries that are needed to compile our programs and it will automatically generate the corresponding compilation environment.